SMTG-Bham/doped/docs/Dev_ToDo.md

   - Often can't use `NKRED` with `vasp_std`, because we don't know beforehand the kpts in the IBZ (because symmetry on for `vasp_std` chempot calcs)(same goes for `EVENONLY = True`).
   - Readily-usable in conjunction with `atomate`, `AiiDA`(-defects), `vise`, `CarrierCapture`, and give some quick examples?
 Add as optional dependencies.
-  - Setting `LREAL = Auto` can sometimes be worth doing if you have a very large supercell for speed up, _but_ it's important to do a final calculation with `LREAL = False` for accurate energies/forces, so only do if you're a power user and have a very large supercell.

   - Show usage of `get_conv_cell_site` in notebooks/docs (in an advanced analysis tutorial with other possibly useful functions being showcased?)
   - Add our general rule-of-thumbs/expectations regarding charge corrections:
     - Potential alignment terms should rarely ever be massive